-The accompanying financial statements have been audited by an external auditor, who is engaged by the Board, on the recommendation of the Committee.
+The accompanying financial statements have been audited by BDO Canada LLP, who is engaged by the Board, on the recommendation of the Committee.
 The external auditor was approved and appointed by members at the annual general meeting.
 The external auditor has access to the Committee, without management present, to discuss the results of the audit.